ekumanov/cybrid/README.md

 The program is written in the Arduino compatible language of Teensyduino.
 It would sequentially enable each Note module (a note module is serving 5 notes x 3 inputs).
-For each module all the 15 inputs are being read.
+For each module all the 15 inputs are read.
 For each optical sensor there are three predefined sensor distances (set through trimpots and with the calibration utility programs) that are referred to in the code as sensor1, sensor2, sensor3.
 Sensor3 corresponds to the damper being removed from the string, it is